mar10/jquery-ui-contextmenu/README.md

 });
 ```
 **Note:** only one contextmenu widget instance can be bound to one element.
+See the *Howto* below for a solution to this problem.

 The `menu` options may contain a (nested) array of entry defiitions.
 Following a list of available properties: